wso2/msf4j/samples/README.md

 * [Hello World](helloworld) - Running a basic Microservice
 * [Spring Hello World](spring-helloworld) - Running a basic Microservice using the Spring framework
+* [Session-aware Service](http-session) - Shows how to use HTTP sessions in services
 * [StockQuote (Fat jar)](stockquote/stockquote-fatjar) - Developing a Microservice as a single jar which packs all the dependencies
 * [StockQuote (OSGi bundle)](stockquote/stockquote-bundle) - Creating a Microservice as an OSGi Bundle
 * [Lifecycle](lifecycle) - Using Service Lifecycle Methods